Amritpal-001/Medi_quiz/Readme.md

 # Medi quiz

-AIM - Create AI powered medical quizes app
+AI powered medical quiz app

 ## Features to include
 - [ ] Using Knowledge graphs and Ontologies to generate questions